dawapaljor/sft-report/src/pages/content/0-report.md

 [^134]: See Caspar’s speech at the National Committee on U.S.-China Relations, “A Reception and Dinner Honoring His Excellency President Xi Jinping,” <https://www.ncuscr.org/video/xi-jinping-dinner/>.
 [^135]: Maya Wang, "US Company Must Stop Supplying China’s Regime with DNA Surveillance Tech,” Human Rights Watch, 30 Jan 2024. <https://www.hrw.org/news/2024/01/30/us-company-must-stop-supplying-chinas-regime-dna-surveillance-tech>.
 [^136]: Students for a Free Tibet, “ThermoFisher: Don’t Help China Steal Tibetan DNA,” https://studentsforafreetibet.org/our-work/thermofisher-dont-help-china-steal-tibetan-dna/.
 [^137]: Representatives of the host organizations in attendance included Evan Greenberg, Chair, National Committee on U.S.-China Relations as well as Chairman and Chief Executive Officer of Chubb; Craig Allen, President, US-China Business Council; Stephen A. Orlins, President, National Committee on U.S.-China Relations; John L. Thornton, Co-Chair, Asia Society; Michael Froman, President, Council on Foreign Relations; and Suzanne P. Clark, President and CEO, U.S. Chamber of Commerce.
-Business executives in attendance included Tim Cook, the chief executive of Apple; LaurenceFink, CEO of BlackRock; Marc Benioff, Salesforce CEO; Milind Pant, CEO, Amway; Stephen Schwarzman, CEO and Chairman, Blackstone; Stanley A. Deal, Executive Vice President, The Boeing Company and President and CEO, Boeing Commercial Airplanes; Hock Tan, President and CEO, Broadcom Inc; Ming Hsieh, Chairman and CEO, Fulgent Genetics; Daniel O’Day, Chairman and CEO, Gilead Sciences; Darius Adamczyk, Executive Chairman, Honeywell; Robert G. Goldstein, Chairman and Chief Executive Officer, Las Vegas Sands; Joseph Y. Bae, Co-Chief Executive Officer, KKR; Merit Janow, Chair, Mastercard; Elon Musk, Head of Tesla; and executives from Pfizer, Nike, FedEx, and Qualcomm.This incomplete guest list was compiled from the Select Committee on the Chinese Communist Party post, 16 Nov 2023, <https://x.com/committeeonccp/status/1725125452447068249?s=20>; Ana Swanson, “Pandas, Ping-Pong and Profits: Chinese Leader Woos U.S. C.E.O.s,” *New York Times*, 16 Nov 2023, <https://www.nytimes.com/2023/11/16/business/economy/china-us-business-xi-jinping-ceos.html>; and Lingling Wei, Charles Hutzler, “U.S. Executives Get No Reassurance From Xi on Tougher China Business Environment,” *Wall Street Journal,* 16 Nov 2023, <https://www.wsj.com/world/china/chinas-xi-draws-standing-ovation-from-u-s-business-leadersand-some-doubts-13fc3ad2>.
+Business executives in attendance included Tim Cook, the chief executive of Apple; LaurenceFink, CEO of BlackRock; Marc Benioff, Salesforce CEO; Milind Pant, CEO, Amway; Stephen Schwarzman, CEO and Chairman, Blackstone; Stanley A. Deal, Executive Vice President, The Boeing Company and President and CEO, Boeing Commercial Airplanes; Hock Tan, President and CEO, Broadcom Inc; Ming Hsieh, Chairman and CEO, Fulgent Genetics; Daniel O’Day, Chairman and CEO, Gilead Sciences; Darius Adamczyk, Executive Chairman, Honeywell; Robert G. Goldstein, Chairman and Chief Executive Officer, Las Vegas Sands; Joseph Y. Bae, Co-Chief Executive Officer, KKR; Merit Janow, Chair, Mastercard; Elon Musk, Head of Tesla; and executives from Pfizer, Nike, FedEx, and Qualcomm.
+This incomplete guest list was compiled from the Select Committee on the Chinese Communist Party post, 16 Nov 2023, <https://x.com/committeeonccp/status/1725125452447068249?s=20>; Ana Swanson, “Pandas, Ping-Pong and Profits: Chinese Leader Woos U.S. C.E.O.s,” *New York Times*, 16 Nov 2023, <https://www.nytimes.com/2023/11/16/business/economy/china-us-business-xi-jinping-ceos.html>; and Lingling Wei, Charles Hutzler, “U.S. Executives Get No Reassurance From Xi on Tougher China Business Environment,” *Wall Street Journal,* 16 Nov 2023, <https://www.wsj.com/world/china/chinas-xi-draws-standing-ovation-from-u-s-business-leadersand-some-doubts-13fc3ad2>.
 [^138]: California political elites in attendance included Jerry Brown, the former governor of California; Wille Brown, former mayor of San Francisco and former governor of California; Gavin Newsom, former mayor of San Francisco and current governor of California; and Fiona Ma, current California State Treasurer, all of whom have embraced the policy of so-called “engagement” with China.
 Near the entrance to the venue, just yards from where protesters were being assaulted, Fiona Ma, who had just posed with Xi Jinping, said, “Our relationships with China are very important here in California.
 We really do need to cooperate, have mutual cooperation, especially when it comes to climate because we only have one earth.”
 Willie Brown asserted: “Having a good relationship with China serves the world really in a wonderful way.
 After all, we are the two largest producers of anything and everything.”
 For a clip of Fiona Ma and Wllie Brown speaking about the event and US-China relations, see KTVU Fox 2 San Francisco, “Chinese President Xi Jinping's APEC welcome reception met with protests,” 16 Nov 2023, https://youtu.be/O1HdvPVDh7E?si=LySfpjRu\_ZAty9LZ.
 For a sense of Jerry Brown’s views on US-PRC relations, see Jerry Brown, “Washington’s Crackpot Realism,” *New York Review of Books*, 24 Mar 2022, <https://www.nybooks.com/articles/2022/03/24/washingtons-crackpot-realism-jerry-brown/>.
 [^139]: CGTN, “Xi arrives in San Francisco, received by senior U.S. officials at the airport,” 15 Nov 2023, https://news.cgtn.com/news/2023-11-15/Xi-arrives-in-San-Francisco-for-talks-with-Biden-APEC-meeting-1oKk0e1vgXu/index.html.
 CGTN is a PRC state-owned media outlet.
 [^140]: “Californian Human-Rights Advocates Criticize Gov. Gavin Newsom’s Trip to Hong Kong and mainland China,” A joint statement by Hong Kongers, Chinese, Taiwanese, Tibetans, Uyghurs, and allies, 20 Oct 2023, https://docs.google.com/document/d/e/2PACX-1vRsswuKtYTfeVPkTL1RMKZBijeWhR5fQ7O7ob2zG9J_MSUZtxm1AyfObFWDEEsBVqswYl711tC5xu-A/pub.